SQream/sqream_docs/installation_guides/installing_nginx_proxy_over_secure_connection.rst

 After creating your SSL certificate, you must configure NGINX to use SSL.

-The default CentOS NGINX configuration is fairly unstructured, with the default HTTP server block located in the main configuration file.
+The default RHEL NGINX configuration is fairly unstructured, with the default HTTP server block located in the main configuration file.
 NGINX checks for files ending in **.conf** in the **/etc/nginx/conf.d** directory for additional configuration.

-SQream creates a new file in the **/etc/nginx/conf.d** directory to configure a server block.
+SQreamDB creates a new file in the **/etc/nginx/conf.d** directory to configure a server block.
 This block serves content using the certificate files we generated.
 In addition, the default server block can be optionally configured to redirect HTTP requests to HTTPS.

 .. note:: The example on this page uses the IP address **127.0.0.1**, which you should replace with your machine's IP address.